Sociopaths: the path to self-preservation or mental pathology. What is sociopathy and why is it dangerous?

 DSM-IV and DSM-5 [ | ]

-For the diagnosis of antisocial personality disorder according to DSM-IV-TR and DSM-5, in addition to the general criteria for a personality disorder, the presence of three or more of the following items is necessary:
+To diagnose antisocial personality disorder according to DSM-IV-TR and DSM-5, it is necessary, in addition to the general criteria for a personality disorder, to have three or more of the following points:

-1. Inability to comply with social norms, respect the laws, manifested in their systematic violation, leading to arrests.
+1. Inability to conform to social norms and respect laws, manifested in their systematic violation, leading to arrests.

-2. Hypocrisy, manifested in frequent lying, using pseudonyms, or deceiving others in order to gain benefits.
+2. Hypocrisy, manifested in frequent lies, use of pseudonyms, or deception of others in order to gain profit.

 3. Impulsivity or inability to plan ahead.